htcondor/htcondor/docs/man-pages/condor_chirp.rst

     List the contents of the directory specified by *RemotePath*.
 If *-l* is specified, list all metadata as well.
  **whoami**
-    Get the user’s current identity.
+    Get the user's current identity.
  **whoareyou **\ *RemoteHost*
     Get the identity of *RemoteHost*.
  **link** [**-s**\ ] *OldRemotePath* *NewRemotePath*